xsoulspace/vuefer/README.md

 ## Current Problems:

-- [] it has no proper build, so installs whole node_modules
 - [] Tailwind included as package, but needs to be included to main.ts(js) when this package added.
 Maybe it's a wrong way..